Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Against the Lions, Adams has averaged 55.6 receiving yards per game in his 11 career matchups, 11.9 fewer than his over/under for Sunday's game.
+- Adams is averaging 55.6 receiving yards per game in 11 career matchups against the Lions, 10.9 fewer than his receiving yards prop bet over/under for Sunday's game (66.5).

-- Adams has caught a touchdown pass against the Lions five times, and had multiple TDs in one of those games.
+- In 11 matchups with the Lions, Adams has had a TD catch five times, including multiple scores in one game.

 - Note: Adams' stats vs. Lions date back to 2016.

-- The Lions have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.
+- The 255.6 passing yards the Lions allow per game makes them the NFL's 21st-ranked pass defense this season.

-- With 28 passing TDs allowed this season, the Lions defense is ranked 24th in the NFL.
+- The Lions have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the NFL in that category.

 Recent Performances